datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### PRE_APPROVE_HOOK

-This [hook script](#hook-scripts) is `%inc`'d before the approval diff is generated.
+[Hook script](#hook-scripts) to execute before the approval diff is generated.
 It can be used to modify the values presented to an approver on the approve screen.
 This can be helpful in order to present the data in way that can be easily consumed by approvers.

 Leave blank if not required.

+SAS Developer Notes:

+* Target dataset: `work.STAGING_DS`
+* Base libref.table or catalog variable:  `&orig_libds`

 ### POST_APPROVE HOOK